algorithmiaio/dev-center/_pages/clients/ruby.md

 algo = client.algo('nlp/Summarizer/0.1.3')
 # Pass in input required by algorithm
 begin
-    # Get the summary result of your file's contents.
+    # Get the summary result of your file's contents
-    response = algo.pipe(input).result
-    puts response
+    puts algo.pipe(input).result
-rescue
+rescue Exception => e
-    # Algorithm error if the input is not correctly formatted.
+    # Algorithm error if, for example, the input is not correctly formatted
-    puts algo.pipe(input).error.message
+    puts e
 end
 {% endhighlight %}